-(c) with respect to the issue of copies of accessibility certificates which
+(c) with respect to the issue of copies of accessibility

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 A married but non-cohabiting couple are looking to extend their leave under Tier 2 (General).
 They have not been living at the same address in the UK since 2017 but are in a genuine relationship.
 What effect will this have on their extension application?Immigration Rules, Part 8, para 319C sets out